-Lets face it, this symbol is everywhere, it can often be seen in jewellery, clothing, tapestries and even tattoos.
-So many of us are aware that is it a powerful spiritual syllable but do you know where it came from?
-Or why it is used with such conviction and dedication during spiritual practices.
+Let’s face it, this symbol is everywhere, it’s in jewelry, clothing, tapestries, and even tattoos.
+So many of us are aware that it is a powerful spiritual syllable, but do you know what Om is? or where it came from?

 Knowing the origins and messages behind a symbol makes it that much more powerful and meaningful to us.
-So lets begin with some simply information about this popular spiritual syllable.
+So let’s begin with some information about this popular spiritual syllable.

-This sacred syllable originates from Hinduism but it can also be seen within Buddhism, Sikhism, Jainism, and the Bön faith.
-The first mention of this syllable was in the Mandukya Upishad, which is a sacred Hindu text that is dedicated to the different theories of the Om.
+Originating from Hinduism, this sacred syllable is also in Buddhism, Sikhism, Jainism, and the Bön faith.
+The first mention of this syllable was in the Mandukya Upishad, a sacred Hindu text dedicated to the different theories of the Om.

-This spiritual sound refers to all that is and is thought of as one of the most powerful syllables in the universe.
-It is thought of as one syllable that encompasses all that is, the past, the present and the future (birth, life and death).
-Within the Mandukya Upishad it is mentioned that the Om is in each of these states of time but also transcends time itself.
+This spiritual sound refers to all that is, and it is one of the most powerful syllables in the universe.
+It is one syllable that encompasses all that is, the past, the present and the future (birth, life, and death).
+The Mandukya Upishad mentions that the Om is in each of these states of time but also transcends time itself.

-This syllable is rooted in ancient teachings and in daily life today.
-It can be found at the beginning and end of chapters in the Vedas and other Hindu texts, on important documents, on clothing and pendants.
-This powerful syllable is often chanted and spoken before recitations of spiritual texts, daily prayers, spiritual practices and ceremonies.
+This syllable is rooted in both ancient teachings and modern living.
+It can be found at the start and end of chapters within the Vedas and other Hindu texts, on important documents, on clothing, and pendants.
+This powerful syllable is chanted and spoken before recitations of spiritual texts, daily prayers, spiritual practices, and ceremonies.

-Being all that is it comes as no surprise that many believe that the Christian "Amen" and Islmaic "Amin" both derive from Om itself.
-With such a powerful meaning this symbol can be used to reach enlightenment, search within and truly understand your place within the Universe and how we all work together as one.
+Being all that is, it comes as no surprise that many believe that the Christian “Amen” and Islamic “Amin” both derive from Om itself.
+With such a powerful meaning this symbol can be used to reach enlightenment and truly understand your place within the Universal wholeness.

-Do not get confused this syllable is also referred to as onkara, pranava. and omkara.
+Don’t get confused as this syllable is also known as Onkara, Pranava, and Omkara.

-Well the answer is simple, it is both, the difference between Om, Ohm and Aum is one of transliteration.
-Whilst Om and Ohm usually refer to the spelling and Aum refers to the actual sound of the word.
+So it is Om, Ohm or Aum?
+Well, the answer is simple, it is both, the difference between Om, Ohm and Aum are one of transliteration.
+Whilst Om and Ohm usually refer to the spelling and Aum refer to the actual sound of the word.

-In Sanskrit the sound "O" is a diphthong (the blending of two vowel sounds) spelt "AU".
-So, using Om, Ohm and Aum are all fine to use.
+In Sanskrit, the sound O is a diphthong (the blending of two vowel sounds) spelled AU.
+So, using Om, Ohm, and Aum are all fine to use.

-Om encompasses all that is within the universe, it encompasses every aspect that is.
-When chanted the sound of Om encompasses all words and all sounds within the human language.
+Om encompasses all that is within the universe.
+When chanted the sound, Om encompasses all words and all sounds within the human language.